Welcome to

 Persistent lateness, talking in class, sleeping in class, leaving early, etc., show disrespect for me and also for your classmates.
 Your grade is also likely to be affected.
 For example, I am far less inclined to award the higher grade on a “borderline” answer if the student has been frequently late, absent, or disruptive, on grounds that such a student is simply less likely to have produced the better answer.

 All students are expected to know the rules regarding plagiarism.
 Plagiarism is a serious violation of the academic code.
 It is cause for expulsion in many schools.
 Ignorance is not an excuse.
 Other teachers may not enforce the rules; that is also NOT an excuse.
-If you are unclearwhat constitutes plagiarism, educate yourself!
+If you are unclear about what constitutes plagiarism, educate yourself!
 Look closely at all the eye-opening examples here.
 Students are often surprised to learn that what they consider standard practice is actually plagiarism.

 Any direct quote or close paraphrase without proper citation — any use of anybody else’s words without giving proper credit — is plagiarism.
 In addition to the usual kinds of plagiarism (stealing sentences, paragraphs, papers, etc. from books or journals or web sites), it is also plagiarism to “answer” an essay question by cutting and pasting sentences from the study guide for this class.
 Remember I wrote the study guide.
 If you cut and paste from the study guide, you are plagiarizing my own sentences back to me.
 I will notice.